Ducati Corse: Marketing and communication

 The marketing and communication department's goal is to increase and manage the Ducati brand image in racing.

 It is also responsible for Ducati Corse official merchandising line.

 History

 Ducati's history with motorsport began with speed records on Cucciolo motorized bicycle factory racers in 1951, followed in 1954 with bringing in Fabio Taglioni to found a road-racing program with the 100 Gran Sport.

 MotoGP

-When the MotoGP technical rules changed in the season, giving priority to machinery with four-stroke 990 cc engines, Ducati decided to return to MotoGP in 2003.
+When the MotoGP technical rules changed in the season, Ducati decided to return to MotoGP in 2003.